DeFi Governance in Action

 Discussion: Discussion is the first step of DeFi governance, as stakeholders attempt to gauge the sentiments of the community around specific issues and potential changes.
 Discussions happen across a platform’s official governance forum and informal communication channels.
 Ideas and policies are ideally the center of conversation, but politicking often occurs as users try to convince others in the community to support their ideas or proposals.

 Improvement proposal: Improvement proposals are an attempt to systematically and transparently put forward new changes to the system by using a generalized template consisting of the proposal’s context, description, and potential code change.
 For now, most improvement proposals are technical, quantitative, and mainly submitted by developers.
 Once a code change is proposed, it can be discussed and reviewed by the community — then changed further if necessary.
+For example, using Ethereum Improvement Proposals (EIPs), Ethereum stakeholders can direct the course of the project, its governance, and its underlying blockchain.

 On-chain vote: For most DeFi protocols, one token equals one vote, and a simple majority of more than 50% is enough to execute a new proposal.
 The more tokens an entity holds, the more weight their vote carries.
 If a token holder does not want to vote directly, their voting power can be delegated to another address.
 Once a vote is passed, the proposal can be executed.